DQMcgaspar6/Olympic2024_GitProject/README.md

-# This repo is for Assignment 3 in BABI4005.
-It
+# Olympic 2024 Medallist Analysis
-contains an analysis of the Olympic 2024 Medallist dataset.
+This repo is for Assignment 3 in BABI4005.
+It contains an analysis of the Olympic 2024 Medallist dataset.
 The analysis includes:
 - Exploratory data analysis (EDA)
 - Summaries and Visualizations
 ## Files